MONTESSORI BLENHEIM

 **We request a $3.00 per hour Optional Charge for these hours to enable us to continue to provide our exceptional programme.

-Optional Charges pay for our additional registered teacher, over and above the required ratios.
+Optional Charges pay for additional teaching staff, over and above the required ratios.

 Hours